 Always follow all safety instructions to avoid serious injury or death.
+Using this product for purposes other than its intended use could prove dangerous to you and bystanders.

 - Do not carry a load with the arms raised; always carry loads close to the ground. - Slopes are a major factor related to loss-of-control and tip-over accidents, which can result in severe injury or death.
 Operating the machine on any slope or uneven terrain requires extra caution. - Operate the machine up and down slopes with the heavy end of the machine uphill and the load close to the ground.
 Weight distribution changes with attachments.
 An empty bucket makes the rear of the machine the heavy end, and a full bucket makes the front of the machine the heavy end.
 Most other attachments make the front of the machine the heavy end.